Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 ### 2.1 Language and micro-worlds

 - Language is more than a tool used for communication.
 It’s also a tool used for thinking.
-- Three reasons why SHRDLU (a program that can manipulate and answer questions about its environment) is important
+- SHRDLU is a program that can manipulate objects in a virtual environment.
+It can also answer questions related to the objects.
+- E.g. What object is in front of the red cube?
+- Three reasons why SHRDLU is important
     - It shows how abstract rules and principles could be implemented.
     - It shows the general approach of breaking down systems into distinct components.
     - It shows how understanding language is an algorithmic process.
-- Approach the understanding of systems by starting from the abstract/general and moving down towards the concrete/specific.
+- Approach the understanding of systems by starting from the abstract/general and moving down towards the concrete/specific implementation.

 ### 2.2 How do mental images represent?

 - One way to test our understanding of a cognitive ability is to try to build it.
 - Artificial intelligence can be thought of as a way to experiment with models in cognitive science.
-- *Mental rotation of three-dimensional objects experiment*: given pairs of 3D figures, determine, as quickly as possible, which pairs are the same but rotated.
+- Mental rotation of three-dimensional objects experiment: given pairs of 3D figures, determine as quickly as possible, which pairs are the same but rotated.
 ![Figure 2.7](figure2-7.png)
 - There is a direct, linear relationship between the length of time that subjects take to solve the problem and the degree of rotation between the two figures.
 - The larger the angle of rotation, the more time it takes to determine if the figures are the same.